lucasfugisawa/fugisawa-blog-articles/articles/2024-01-27 11-44 Prototype Pattern.md

 # Kotlin Design Patterns: Simplifying the Prototype Pattern

-We use the Prototype Pattern in when creating new instances from scratch is more expensive than copying existing ones.
+We use the Prototype Pattern when creating new instances from scratch is more expensive than copying existing ones.

 So, instead of instantiating new objects, you can have a prototype from which clones / copies are made.